sjacob2019/federated-learning-sms-spam-detection/README.md

 ## Federated Learning Model Configuration and Training
 Our Federated Learning experiments were done using 5 clients with varying distributions of legitimate and spam messages on each client.
 Our first cell in the federated learning section equally splits the training data across the 5 clients we are using.
 It splits the data across the clients such that each client will have the same number of data points with a varying distribution of spam.
 We used three spam distributions in our experiment: [50%,50%,50%,50%,50%], [0%,0%,50%,100%,100%], [15%,30%,50%,70%,85%].
 We repeated this experiment across all datasets, including the original unbalanced dataset and the datasets obtained from each of balancing techniques.

+## Link to our demo video - https://youtu.be/vbGhMupOF9o